vectordotdev/vector/rfcs/2020-10-29-3736-remap-chain-parsing.md

 ## Drawbacks

-By allowing side effects within the condition, the user could potentially write code that they didn't intend.
+Because the scope of the variables is global within the script, by allowing side effects within the condition, the user could potentially write code that they didn't intend.
 For example, The assignment still occurs even if the condition doesn't succeed.
 The script writer needs to be aware that the variable will not still hold the original value if the predicate doesn't succeed.

 ## Alternatives